Why You Should Never Feed Bread To Wild Birds

 It Causes Overcrowding

-Never will this be more apparent to you than when you feed a single seagull.
+Never will this be more apparent to you than when you feed a single gull.
 It’s like clockwork — you feed a gull, just one tiny little gull, with seemingly none others nearby for miles, and within minutes you’ve got a flock of 150 of them as if from nowhere.

 Yeah, word spreads quickly around birds, and they seem to have a supernatural talent of knowing when one of their buddies is eating something delicious.